Background pattern

 7. Check that the syringe contains the correct dose.

-10. Insert the needle into the tissue under the skin surface at an angle of 45?to 90?to reduce discomfort.
+10. Insert the needle into the tissue under the skin surface at an angle of 45° to 90° to reduce discomfort.

-Any unused product or waste must be disposed of in accordance with local requirements.
+Any unused product or waste material should be disposed of in accordance with local requirements.

 If you use more Zomacton than you should

-A overdose may cause hypoglycemia (low blood sugar) and subsequently hyperglycemia (high blood sugar).
+An overdose may cause hypoglycemia (low blood sugar) and subsequently hyperglycemia (high blood sugar).

 If you forget to use Zomacton

-In case of missed dose, do not worry.
+If you forget a dose, do not worry.
 Continue normally and administer the next dose at your usual time.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Only adults: